Bioarchitech takes new R&D lab space at the Wood Centre for Innovation

 The Oxford Trust recently announced that it has submitted plans for the Aspen Building at the Wood Centre for Innovation to provide additional laboratory and office grow-on space for science and tech start-ups.
 Read more here.

-Feature image: Kevin Maskell, CSO (second from left) and the team from Bioarchitech at The Oxford Trust’s Wood Centre for Innovation
+Feature image: Kevin Maskell, CSO (right) and the team from Bioarchitech at The Oxford Trust’s Wood Centre for Innovation